 - The right to lodge a complaint: Lodge a complaint with your local or Danish data protection authority if you feel that your above-listed rights have been violated.
 Danish Data Protection Agency: Datatilsynet, Borgergade 28, 5, DK-1300 Copenhagen K;

-If at any point you have any questions about the processing of your personal data on this website, or if you want to send us the request concerning your rights, please email us at
+If at any point you have any questions about the processing of your personal data on this website, or if you want to send us the request concerning your rights, you can contact us using this form.

 It is of great importance that we keep your data secure and this is something that we are firmly committed to.
 We apply appropriate technical and organisational measures to ensure the protection of your personal data against accidental or unlawful loss, theft, alteration, unauthorised disclosure, access or use and against all other unlawful forms of processing.